Chapter 8. SQL-Invoked Routines

 declare handler statement

-<handler declaration> ::= DECLARE {UNDO | CONTINUE | EXIT} HANDLER FOR {SQLEXCEPTION | SQLWARNING | NOT FOUND} | { SQL_STATE <state value> [, ...]} [<SQL procedure statement>];
+<handler declaration> ::= DECLARE {UNDO | CONTINUE | EXIT} HANDLER FOR {SQLEXCEPTION | SQLWARNING | NOT FOUND} | { SQLSTATE <state value> [, ...]} [<SQL procedure statement>];

 DECLARE UNDO HANDLER FOR SQLEXCEPTION

-INSERT INTO invalid_customers VALUES(firstanme, lastname, address);
+INSERT INTO invalid_customers VALUES(DEFAULT, firstname, lastname, address);

 Assignment Statement